zacharyelston/RedmineMCP/README.md

    - Enter your Redmine URL and API key
    - Enter your OpenAI API key
    - Set rate limiting parameters
+   - You can also save your settings to a credentials.yaml file or load settings from an existing file through the web interface

 ## Usage